P&L: Profit and loss statement for a trader.

 Profit margin: Indicator of profitability.
 The ratio of earnings available to stockholders to net sales.
 Determined by dividing net income by revenue for the same 12-month period.
 The result is shown as a percentage.

 Profit Taking: Selling securities to take a profit.
 The process of converting paper profits into cash.

 Profitability index: The present value of the future cash flows divided by the initial investment.
 Also called the benefit-cost ratio.

 Profitability ratios: Ratios that focus on the profitability of the firm.
 Profit margins measure performance with relation to sales.
-Rate of return ratios measure performance relative to some measure of size of the investment.
+The rate of return ratios measure performance relative to some measures of the size of the investment.

 Pro forma financial statements: Financial statements as adjusted to reflect a projected or planned transaction.

 Program trades: Also called basket trades, orders requiring the execution of trades in a large number of different stocks at as near the same time as possible.